thweetkomputer/syncvi/README.md

 syncvi start t --peers=127.0.0.1:8888,127.0.0.1:8889,127.0.0.1:8890 --nodes=127.0.0.1:18888,127.0.0.1:18889,127.0.0.1:18890 --me=2
 ```

-Run `./syncvi -h` to see how to use it in detail.
+Run `syncvi -h` to see how to use it in detail.

 ## Structure